Gorse Hall Governors Welcome

 My name is Alexandra Flood and I have had the pleasure of working at Gorse Hall Primary and Nursery School since 2000.
 I am passionate about, and dedicated to, the range of roles that I have undertaken during my time at our School, working from Newly Qualified Teacher to my current role as Headteacher.
 I have two children of my own, both of whom keep me very active and busy.
 Reece attends Ashton Sixth Form College and Sadie attends Longdendale High School.
 I thoroughly enjoy spending time with my family and friends, shopping, swimming, reading and being creative.
 I am highly committed to ensuring that our pupils receive the best possible education, through a range of stimulating and exciting experiences.
 This I believe will equip them well for their adult lives ahead.
 High expectations are at the heart of everything that I do

-We have a new Chair of Governors, Glyn Goodchild.
-He has rejoined our Governing Board after several years absence.
 Glyn has been part of our School Community for the past 40 years and was Chair of Governors for a large part of that time.
 Throughout his absence, he has spent a considerable amount of time involved with the school.
 Glyn is now retired and lives locally with his wife and family.
 He enjoys working with stakeholders and has a keen interest in mental health and well being.
 He will be working in an associate role after retiring from the role as Chair in July 2022.

 My name is Nicola Welsh, I began working at Gorse Hall in 2013 as the Learning Mentor.
 I then carried out my Teacher training at Gorse Hall where I have been fortunate enough in being offered a job here.
 I joined Gorse Hall Primary School’s Governing body as a co-opted Community Governor in July 2016 and I am now a Staff Governor.

 Through working in primary schools in Tameside, I recognise the importance of providing a safe, caring, supportive and effective environment that brings opportunities for each child to make those essential steps in life.
 Working in schools has enabled me to recognise how important it is that the children of Gorse Hall leave equipped with the knowledge, skills and moral foundations to enable them to achieve and succeed in later life.
 I hope to utilise my skills and experience in education and working with parents and the community to support Miss Flood, the Governing body and the staff in fulfilling our aspirations for the future of Gorse Hall.